1979 in Afghanistan: 16 September 1979

 Taraki is overthrown in a coup, and Amin becomes president of the Revolutionary Council, which is nominally in charge of running the government, together with the Central Committee of the Khalq party and the Council of Ministers.
 Contradictory reports suggest that Taraki is killed during the takeover, although his death is only announced on 9 October and stated to be the result of "a severe and prolonged illness."
 On 17 September Amin announces that his rule marks the beginning of a "better Socialist order."

 19 September 1979

 A general amnesty is declared in an ineffective effort to placate the Muslims.
 This is followed by an administrative purge and a further attempt at reconciliation with Islam.
 Radio Kabul accuses Pakistan and Iran of sending armed infiltrators to undermine the government.
 Pakistan is also charged with arming the Afghan refugees and tribal rebels in the border areas with the help of Saudi Arabia, China, and the U.S. Afghan refugees in Pakistan are at one time estimated to number 140,000.

+25 December 1979

+CCCP-86036, a Ilyushin Il-76M of the Soviet Air Force, crashed 36 km (22.5 miles) from Kabul on approach to Bagram Air Base on a flight from Tashkent-Yuzhny Airport, killing all 48 occupants (10 crew and 38 passengers).
+The plane hit the top of a mountain at 5000 m at 19:33 during a nighttime descent, with the crew unfamiliar with Bagram and no navigational equipment on the ground.
+The plane carried paratroopers of the Vitebsk Division, headed for Kabul on the first day of the Soviet invasion.
+The crash was Afghanistan's deadliest at the time.